matrixfox/matrixfox.github.io/_posts/2013-12-4-host-website-github-pages.md

 ---
 layout: post
-title: How to Host a Webpage on GitHub Pages
+title: How to Create a GitHub Page
 meta: Hosting with GitHub Pages is as easy as cake, and that's no lie!
 This guide will show you how setting up is a cinch.
 posted: 04-12-2013
 category: blog
 ---

-# How to Create a GitHub Page

 Creating a GitHub Page is straightforward and there are two main ways to do it.
 Whether you want to create a main page for your GitHub username or a page for an existing repository, here’s a step-by-step guide.